zemfrog/zemfrog/docs/usage.rst

     ├── Procfile
     ├── README.rst
     ├── requirements.txt
+    ├── urls.py
+    ├── views.py
     └── wsgi.py

 * ``api`` - This directory is for all REST API resources.
 * ``auth`` - This directory is the default JWT authentication.
 * ``commands`` - This directory is for the commands that will be registered in the flask command.
 * ``extensions`` - This directory is for a list of flask extensions.
+* ``middlewares`` - This directory is a list of middleware.
 * ``mail`` - This directory is for the list of mail templates.
 * ``models`` - This directory is for a list of sqlalchemy ORM models.
 * ``schema`` - This directory is for the list of marshmallow schema models.